-Methods recommended for monitoring human activity in polar bear habitat are summarized in Table 18.
-Regulatory permits and reporting requirements as well as spatial analysis tools will be important for quantifying human activities.
-The presence of human development or activity and the effects on polar bear welfare are different things.
-Currently, methods to quantify the effects of development are poorly implemented and require development.
+How to monitor human activity.
+Regulatory permits and reporting requirements, as well as spatial analysis tools, will be important for quantifying human activities (Table 18).
+But documenting human development or activity is not the same as documenting its effects on polar bear welfare.
+Methods to quantify the effects of development are poorly implemented and require continued development.

-1. Permit applications - Many human activities within polar bear habitat require proponents to submit applications for permits specific to each type of activity.
-All proposed exploratory or development activity, ship passage, tourism, and non-polar bear research (for polar bear research, see Section 4.13) should be recorded to document the type, frequency, intensity, timing, and areas of these activities.
-In addition to providing information to monitor human activity, these data could also be valuable to both managers and proponents, should activities be planned to occur in key areas important to polar bears or at sensitive times of the year.
+Permit applications.
+Many human activities within polar bear habitat require permits specific to each type of activity.
+We recommend recording the type, frequency, intensity, timing, and areas of all proposed exploratory or development activity, ship passage, tourism, and research (we treat polar bear research separately, below).
+In addition to providing information to monitor human activity, these data could also be valuable to both managers and proponents, should activities be planned for areas important to polar bears or at sensitive times of the year.

-2. Activity that actually occurs - Although planning documents may provide a way to monitor proposed human activities, the details, frequency, intensity, timing, observations of bears, and location, of the various types of activities that actually occur are the issue.
+Activity that actually occurs.
+Although planning documents may provide a way to monitor proposed human activities, more important are the details, frequency, intensity, timing, observations of bears, and location of the various types of activities that actually occur.
 This is particularly important if permit applications are broad in scope and activities comprise only a subset of permitted actions.
 For example, if a tour company applies to bring five tours to an area over a defined period, after the tours are over it is important to record how many days they were in the area, how many tourists were involved, and how many bears were observed.
-National contact points need to be established to collect and collate permit and activity data and to coordinate assessments of impacts.
+We recommend establishing national contact points to collect and collate permit and activity data and to coordinate assessments of impacts.

-3. GIS applications and remote sensing - Using the information collected above, spatial and temporal analyses should be undertaken to identify areas of concern.
+GIS applications and remote sensing.
+Using the information collected above, we recommend conducting spatial and temporal analyses to identify areas of concern.
 These types of analyses may also refine additional monitoring needs or specific research questions.

-4. Standardized methods - Standardized methods need to be developed to assess the responses of bears to various human activities and ultimately to assess the effects of those responses.
+We encourage developing standardized methods to assess the responses of bears to various human activities, and ultimately, the effects of those responses.